leonardo5621/terraform-kafka-perf-test/README.md

 The goal of this project was to create a simple way of provisioning a Kafka Cluster and executing a performance test on it.
 It contains three main modules:

 - **k8s-cluster**: This Terraform module enables the provisioning of a Kubernetes Cluster on GKE.
-- **kafka-cluster-perf-test**: This module sets up a Kafka Cluster aimed towards a performance test using a basic producer and a consumer.
+- **kafka-cluster-perf-test**: This module sets up a Kafka Cluster aimed towards a performance test using a basic producer and a consumer, with a Kafka UI deployment.
 - **kafka-monitoring**: This module provides the possibility to have a prometheus-based monitoring of the Kafka Cluster.

 Make sure to check out the documentation of each module for more details.